ZoeyTheChicken/ChickenMod/README.md

 # ChickenMod
-The GitHub repository for ChickenMod
+The GitHub repository for ChickenMod!
+This repository contains all versions of ChickenMod!